Are you looking for ways to entertain your dog inside?

-We typically do 5-10 consecutive hide & seek sessions, which is plenty to leave the pups relaxed & calm for about an hour or two!
+We typically do 5-10 consecutive hide and seek sessions, which is plenty to leave the pups relaxed and calm for about an hour or two!

 2. Play A Game of “Find The Treat/Toy”

-This game is essentially a different version of the “Hide & Seek” one, except that I’m not part of the hiding equation.
-I’ll either show the pups a toy which I then hide & ask them to go find (again engages their noses), or I’ll hide some high-value treats.
+This game is essentially a different version of the “Hide and Seek” one, except that I’m not part of the hiding equation.
+I’ll either show the pups a toy which I then hide and ask them to go find (again engages their noses), or I’ll hide some high-value treats.